 Every team must have at least one lead coach with the following qualifications:

 - In date Safeguarding Children Course (online, valid for 2 years - done as part of your Intro to Coaching Football)

 - In date FA First Aid qualification (online, valid for 2 years)

 - In date DS check – this is carried out and usually paid for by your club.
 It must be renewed every 3 years.

 When your qualifications lapse, you will not be allowed to coach until they have been renewed.
 Northumberland FA and your club receive online notification that these elements are about to go out of date, giving you plenty of time to renew them.

 Being an FA licensed coach means you’ll also be immediately connected to a community linked by a culture of lifelong learning and development.
 As well as regular CPD events there are lots of resources online including

-Under usual circumstances (and following best practice), if you know that you’re not going to be available then you should arrange for the training or match to be overseen by someone who holds a valid Level 1 Coaching qualification, including in date Safeguarding, First Aid and DBS.
+Under usual circumstances (and following best practice), if you know that you’re not going to be available then you should arrange for the training or match to be overseen by someone who holds the correct qualifications.
 This is for reasons of safety, insurance, quality training and protection of children.

 The only exception to this is in the case of genuine emergencies.
 But even if this case, the person standing in for the coach MUST hold a valid DBS.

-If you have a new team where the manager is currently taking their Level 1, you will need to appoint a qualified coach to oversee all sessions until the regular manager becomes qualified.
+If you have a new team where the manager is currently taking their Intro to Coaching Football, you will need to appoint a qualified coach to oversee all sessions until the regular manager becomes qualified.